-- Important agreements This section includes resources on contracts, government funding agreements, IT agreements and leases. - Governance This section covers governance and includes information on inducting new board members, governance standards for registered charities, financial difficulties and more. - Insurance and risk This section covers insurance, background checks, negligence, work healthy and safety, criminal conduct and more. - Events This section provides information on organising and holding events, including issues related to food handling, alcohol service, and sport and adventure activities. - The people involved This section covers the relationships your organisation will have with clients, employees, members and volunteers, including recruitment, resignations and disputes.
+- Important agreements This section includes resources on contracts, government funding agreements, IT agreements and leases. - Who running the organisation This section covers governance and includes information on inducting new board members, governance standards for registered charities, financial difficulties and more. - Insurance and risk -This section covers insurance, background checks, negligence, work healthy and safety, criminal conduct and more. - Holding events This section provides information on organising and holding events, including issues related to food handling, alcohol service, and sport and adventure activities. - Managing people This section covers the relationships your organisation will have with clients, employees, members and volunteers, including recruitment, resignations and disputes.